hsaltan/Machine-Learning/AI-Powered CV Screener/README.md

 Follow these steps to deploy the app:
 1. Create a bucket with a unique name in AWS to serve as the *application files* bucket.
 2. Upload the three files (`cvanalyzer.py`, `web_app.py`, `HR_image_1.png`) to the *application files* bucket.
 3. Create another bucket with a unique name for storing selected CVs; this will be your *cv files* bucket.
+In the `web_app.py file`, replace the placeholder for the *cv files* bucket name with your specific bucket name.
 4. Define a secure string parameter for the OpenAI API key using the Parameter Store in AWS Systems Manager.
 5. Create the following IAM policy: `CVScreenerSSMPolicy`,